B1aZer/ZettNoteWeb/README.md

  - [ ] Codemirror with markdown syntax
  - [ ] Note saved to shared storage (Dropbox)
  - [ ] Offline support

+## Component actions

+Component actions are defined for each state.
+You can think of it as actions as component behavior.
+Some behavior makes sense in one state, but not in other.
+The drawback is that state object became more verbose.
+The advantage is that we don't need to make if conditions before running action.
+Example:

+Send save request, but only if textarea was changed.
+We could check textarea before making request.
+Or we could define dirty state and define request action in this state.
+In this case we could be sure request always would be sent after user made at least one change.

+Component action should always return component state (old or new).
+Use async for async actions and await for result.

+## State WeakMap

+Every component state is saved in WeakMap.
+If same state import multipled times, we don't want to create a new state, but reuse existing.

+We have to use const {} outside of create function to be sure {} points to the same object.